How is the automotive industry changing?

 What finance options are available?

 Looking at the price sticker on the front of a new car can shock the average Joe.
 With a cost that sometimes matches your yearly wage, owning your dream car can seem like a pipe dream.
 However, for many it’s a dream that they simply can’t give up on.
-With the opportunity to lease a car, purchase a car on finance, or take out a PCP agreement, you really can drive your ideal car home today.
+With the opportunity to lease a car, or maybe purchase a car on finance with the help of brokerage firms like Loans Unlimited, or take out a PCP agreement, you really can drive your ideal car home today.

 In fact, 80% of new cars sold in the UK are sold with car finance.
 Whether you have a good credit score or not doesn’t usually affect your chances of being accepted for car finance either.
 It will, however, increase your payback amounts.
 But, if you have a good credit score, you really can receive payback amounts and interest rates low enough to not affect your everyday life.